deriv-bots/Deriv-Bot-XML/README.md

 I also have premium bots available for sale 💸

-Get All Bots And strategies:by contact by E-Mail lewisluseka@gmail.com
+Get All Bots And strategies by contacting me by E-Mail derivkingnato@gmail.com

-Join my telegram channel here : https://t.me/deriv_binary_forex_trading
+Join my telegram channel here : https://t.me/DerivBot_Trading

 If you want to get all the premium bot/strategy,